vandaimer/52week/README.md

 In one year and one month you will have R$ 6.890,00.

+# How test ?

+After you run `npm install` or using yarn, you can run at terminal `react-native run-android` or `react-native run-ios`.

+Obs: I just run with `react-native run-android`, maybe when you run with `react-native run-ios` you can get some error.

 	The project are in construction, not have all the features to help you complete the challenge.